 How Long Does It Take to Become a UPS Driver?

-UPS‘ hiring process for delivery drivers is almost exclusively limited to promoting employees from within the company, a corporate representative for UPS said.
+Becoming a UPS delivery driver isn’t as straightforward as applying and getting hired.
+We reached out to UPS corporate customer service representatives to find out more about the company’s driver hiring policies.
+We were told that the company almost exclusively promotes delivery drivers from within — this aligns with what UPS states on its website.
 Open driver positions are typically filled by internal applicants based on seniority.
 Current UPS package handlers can sign a bid sheet for the position, and a driver will be chosen from the bid sheet.
 If no current employees are interested in the driver position, UPS will look outside the company.
-However, that rarely happens, the representative said.
+However, representatives informed us that this rarely happens.

 A similar process is in place for other open positions at UPS.
-If there’s an open tractor-trailer driver position, for example, UPS delivery drivers are first offered the chance to bid for that position.
-In fact, the majority of UPS’ management previously worked as drivers, the corporate representative told us.
+If there’s an open tractor-trailer driver position, for example, UPS delivery drivers are first offered the chance to bid for the position.
+In fact, the majority of UPS’s management previously worked as drivers, the corporate representative told us.

-Because of UPS’ emphasis on promoting-from-within, it can take years to become a delivery driver.
+Because of UPS’s emphasis on promoting from within, it can take years to become a delivery driver.
 Openings are dependent on the facility, location, and retirement of current drivers, the representative said.
-This is likely not what job applicants want to hear, but, keep in mind, during peak seasons (like right before the holidays), UPS hires approximately 100,000 seasonal employees.
-Some of the temporary positions are for delivery drivers.
-While this is seasonal work, about 35 percent of seasonal employees become permanent hires after January.
-Although, that doesn’t mean that if you’re hired as a seasonal driver you’ll be able to continue as a driver; you may be offered a position as a package handler.
+This is likely not what job applicants want to hear, but, keep in mind, during peak seasons (e.g., right before the holidays), UPS hires approximately 100,000 seasonal employees.
+Some of these temporary positions are for delivery drivers.
+While this is seasonal work, we were told that about 35% of seasonal employees become permanent hires after January.
+Note, however, that being hired as a seasonal driver doesn’t necessarily mean you’ll be able to continue as a driver; you may be offered a permanent position as a package handler.